 The following settings apply to apps.
 Some settings only apply to specific types of apps.

-- URL—You can edit the URL of your web mapping, mobile, or application extension app.
+- URL—You can edit the URL of a web mapping, mobile, or application extension app.
 For example, if the URL of your app changes, you can use the URL setting to point the app item to the new URL.

 - Code Attachment—You can attach code (as a .zip file) to your apps.
 This can be helpful if you are sharing a sample or a configurable app and want others to have access to your code.